Here you learn ...

 Can all nationalities work without restrictions?

 Yes, Section 9 of the Employment Ordinance is applicable to all third-country nationals.
-Through Section 9 of the Employment Ordinance, people of other nationalities can therefore achieve equal treatment with the case groups in Section 26 Paragraph 1 of the Employment Ordinance.
+Through Section 9 of the Employment Ordinance, members of other nationalities can therefore achieve equal treatment with the case groups of Section 26 Paragraph 1 of the Employment Ordinance.

 Procedural instructions for staying in Berlin (VAB) to Section 9 BeschV